amitofsk/dandy/docs/Dandy.md

 - examples/smileOn.png
 - examples/smileOff.png

 DANDY contains a set of widgets useful for displaying input data and other functions.
 In this section, we'll learn how to program GUIs with Tkinter as well as use the DANDY widgets.
+We will be programming for the computer here using the IDLE IDE.

 ### 4.1 What Tkinter is?